ASzot/imagination-augmented-agents-tf/README.md

 listed above are important.

 ## Usage
-Train the actor critic model using:
+Train the actor critic model using the following.
+Training this is a necessary baseline and needs to be used to train the environment model.
 ```
 python a2c.py
 ```

-Train the environment model using:
+Train the environment model using the following.
+Remember the a2c model must be trained already.
 ```
 python env_model.py
 ```

-Train the imagination augmented agent using:
+Train the imagination augmented agent using the following.
+Remember the environment model must already be trained.
 ```
 python i2a.py
 ```